 Seville has a Mediterranean climate.
 The weather in Seville features very hot summers and milder winters.
 Due to its inland location of Seville in the south of Spain, the city has plenty of warm weather.

 Summer heat in the high 30 thirties make sightseeing in Seville in summer a hot and sweaty affair.
 The more mild temperatures of Autumn and spring offer a better experience with averages around 20°C .

-Winter you will find is not bitterly cold in this region making travel to Seville possible all year round.
+Winter you will find is not bitterly cold in this region making travel to Seville and the visable remains of Italica possible all year round.

 Italica is so much more than a Spain Game of Thrones location its a piece of living history waiting to be experienced, visit Italica today.